 HOODE HANGING BRIDGE

-Located just 14 kilometers away, this suspension bridge is something every student is bound to enjoy and is a must-visit for every cycling enthusiast.
+Located just 14 kilometres away, this suspension bridge is something every student is bound to enjoy and is a must-visit for every cycling enthusiast.
 Located on a backwater stream, the Hanging Bridge is the perfect spot for one to admire the scenic beauty of their surroundings and just experience the cool evening breeze, which is a soothing balm to ward off the summer heat.

-Also, worth visiting is the little island on the other end of the bridge – where you get arguably the best coconut water in Manipal
+Also, worth visiting is the little island on the other end of the bridge where you arguably get the best coconut water in Manipal

-Around 100 kilometers from Manipal, Murdeshwar is famous for the colossal statue of Lord Shiva which can be found here.
+Around 100 kilometres from Manipal, Murdeshwar is famous for the colossal statue of Lord Shiva which can be found here.
 This gargantuan statue is an astounding 123 feet tall and is the second tallest Shiva statue in the world.
 This temple has a pretty impressive history, dating back to a few centuries.
-It is also the point of origin for three major rivers, the Tunga, the Bhadra and the Nethravathi.
+It is also the point of origin for three major rivers, the Tunga, the Bhadra, and the Nethravathi.
 This temple is surrounded by the sea on three sides and is located atop a hill called Kandukagiri.
 One cannot just shake off the feeling of awe they are beset by on visiting this place.